 The X-Core 8 has all the features of the 6 and 4 just it can control more 24-volt irrigation valves.
 It’s very compact and has a user-friendly timer for handy water-management.

 It can control up to 8 stations using 3 programs.
-These programs are totally independent of each other so you can have different zones, times and durations for each program.
-4 start times for each program is available with multiple scheduling formats.
+These programs are totally independent of each other so you can have different zones, times, and durations for each program.
+4 start times for each program are available with multiple scheduling formats.
 You can also add different sensors like a rain sensor so your sprinklers won’t come on if it rains.

 A 365-day calendar helps make saving water simple.
 Summertime program more water days, winter not so much.
-Default system offers retrieval of the original program entered into the controller.
+The default system offers retrieval of the original program entered into the controller.
 Solar Sync is the ability to have total autonomous watering of your garden.

 My water pump is an automatic pump that starts with the loss of pressure when a solenoid gets a signal to open, the pump will sense a loss of pressure and start-up.
 When the solenoid loses its signal it will auto close off, increasing the pump pressure and it will turn off the pump.
 This runs off a 10,000-litre water tank that is filled with rainwater every year.